jaceklaskowski/scalania/README.md

         [success] created output: /Users/jacek/dev/oss/scalania/exercises/target
         [success] Total time: 0 s, completed Jan 28, 2015 10:48:22 PM

-## How to open the project in IntelliJ IDEA 14.0.2
+## How to open the project in IntelliJ IDEA 14.0.3

 [IntelliJ IDEA](http://www.jetbrains.com/idea/) supports Scala/sbt projects with [the Scala plugin](http://plugins.jetbrains.com/plugin/?id=1347).
 Install the plugin and then `File > Import Project...`.
 Select `SBT`, click `Next` and have fun!

-It's however highly recommended using [the latest unreleased version of IntelliJ IDEA 14.0.3 EAP](https://confluence.jetbrains.com/display/IDEADEV/IDEA+14+EAP) with [the latest development version of Scala plugin 1.3 EAP](https://confluence.jetbrains.com/display/SCA/Scala+plugin+EAP) since they bring a wealth of very productive features.

 ## How to contribute